What is Healthy Eating?

 2) Drink Plenty of Water

 The body is clever, but it’s not that clever.
 Unfortunately, hunger and thirst can get ‘confused’ so when we are feeling hunger it may be because we are dehydrated.
-Keep hydrated with 6-8 glasses of fluid a day in order to keep your hunger and thirst signals in check.
+Keep hydrated with at least 6-8 x 200ml glasses (1.2-1.6 L) of fluid a day in order to keep your hunger and thirst signals in check.
 A good tip it to keep a 500ml bottle of water with you and to keep sipping it throughout the day – you should be able to get through 3-4 of these a day (build up to this if possible).

-3) Include Fruit or Vegetables at every Meal
+3) Include Fruit, Salad or Vegetables at every Meal

 Fruits and vegetables are fantastic as they are highly nutritious as well being low in calories.
-You can have fruit with your breakfast, salad with your lunch (eg in a sandwich) and then two portions of frozen veg with your evening meal or in a stir-fry.
+To get the recommended 5 x 80g serving a day you could have fruit with your breakfast (banana on porridge), salad with your lunch (in a sandwich) and then two portions of vegetables (they can be frozen!) with your evening meal or in a stir-fry.
 Snacking on fresh or dried fruit is another good way to increase intake, or having vegetable crudités with hummus/salsa.
 Yum.

-Your 3 meals a day should be include wholegrain or low GI starchy carbohydrates such as granary bread, wholemeal pasta, basmati rice, oats or sweet potatoes.
+Your main meals should include a fist-sized serving or wholegrain or low GI (slow releasing) starchy carbohydrates such as granary bread, wholemeal pasta, basmati rice, oats or sweet potatoes.
 These foods are not only a good source of energy but contain fibre, calcium, iron and B vitamins.
 Choosing wholegrain carbohydrates (as opposed to the white varieties) will also help you to feel fuller for longer (if you really can’t stomach wholemeal bread why not try the 50:50 or Best of Both varieties?).
-For weight maintenance, 1/3 of your plate should consist of starchy carbs, 1/3 should be lean protein such as fish or chicken and 1/3 should be vegetables or salad.
 For more information about carbohydrates check out [this] blog post.

 5) Cut down on Trans Fat and replace it with Monounsaturated Fats.

 Trans fats are found in processed or fried foods and on the label the ingredients list may include ‘hydrogenated vegetable oil’ – these are the worst types of fats for your diet and should be eliminated.
-You should replace trans fats with healthy monounsaturated fats found in rapeseed oil (good for cooking), olive oil (good for salads), avocados, nuts and seeds.
+You should replace trans fats with healthy monounsaturated fats found in olive oil, rapeseed oil, avocados, nuts and seeds.

 So there you have it, my top 5 tips on how to get started with healthy eating.. it’s not rocket science but it is about putting knowledge into practice and developing healthy eating habits for the future.

 A quick word on Salt & Alcohol – try to cut down on these.
-Salt is a leading cause of high blood-pressure.
-The majority of salt that we eat is found in foods such as crisps, bacon, soups and ready meals; try to eat these foods in moderation as well as cutting down on the salt added in cooking or at the table – Your taste buds will adapt I assure you!
+The majority of salt that we eat is found in foods such as crisps, bacon, soups and ready meals; try to eat these foods in moderation as well as cutting down on the salt added in cooking or at the table; your taste buds will adapt I assure you!
 Aim to have at least two alcohol free days a week and avoid binge drinking (saving up your daily unit allowances).
 Alcohol is extremely high in calories.. for example a 175ml glass of wine is the equivalent to a packet of crisps, a pint of beer is the equivalent of a sausage roll and 25ml of spirit is the equivalent to a biscuit or 25ml of cream.
 If you do drink alcohol alternate with a non-alcohol drink to keep you hydrated (and full too!).